Since February 27, 2017, consumers have had the freedom to shop around for the best deal when it comes to home care.

 That meant that once a consumer was assessed by My Aged Care and allocated a package, they would be referred to approved providers in their local area and would be required to contact each of them until they found a provider with an available package.

-After February 27, a Home Care Package is attached to an individual, not a provider.
-Once someone is allocated a package by My Aged Care, they would still need to choose a provider to administer the funds – however, the big difference is that they can now choose a provider based not on whether they have a package available, but on what they can offer to the consumer.
+Since February 27 2017, a Home Care Package is attached to an individual, not a provider.
+Once someone is allocated a package by My Aged Care, they will still need to choose a provider to administer the funds – however, the big difference is that they can now choose a provider based not on whether they have a package available, but on what they can offer to the consumer.

 Step 1: Understanding Home Care Package funding